benjithedalilama/alice-frontend/final/final.md

 ```
 <span style="display:block" align="center">

-Fig. 6: `fetchHubs` higher order action using the `HubService` class to get all hubs for a user
+Fig. 7: `fetchHubs` higher order action using the `HubService` class to get all hubs for a user

 </span>

-In a perfect world, the hub reducer would only be responsible for hubs in the state, but since development time is often unpredictable, and other pieces of the system take priority, I did not have time to break out the monolithic reducer into smaller, more manageable pieces, which would
-ultimately help with separation of concerns.

-### Services
-I make use of services to separate API calls for loading in data from the server side.
-This improves extensibility and separation of concerns, ensuring there is only one place where those API endpoints are being called.
-This also improves reusability because we can call the services from anywhere in our application.
-Figure seven shows the `HubService.getAll` function being called, and figure eight shows what is going on under the hood.

 ```javascript
 class HubService {